 Leon Pantenburg is a wilderness enthusiast, and while he doesn’t claim to be an expert survivalist, he’s interviewed many who are.
 This survival blog is a collections of articles and stories based on a lifetime of experience.

-As a newspaperman and journalist for three decades covering stories about search and rescue events, Leon has seen his share of floods and forest fires, hurricane and tornadoes, earthquakes, mud slides and other natural disasters.
+As a newspaperman and journalist for four decades covering stories about search and rescue events, Leon has seen his share of floods and forest fires, hurricane and tornadoes, earthquakes, mud slides and other natural disasters.
 He’s also reported on too many tragic outcomes from wilderness emergencies.

 It’s unfortunate that people die unnecessarily from outdoor accidents and emergency situations when simple, common sense actions might have changed the tragic outcome.
 He also saw survivors miraculously rescued or walked out alone, who were calm in an emergency where they 1) stopped to reflect and 2) thought about a solution, 3) observed the obstacles and opportunities, and 4) made a plan.
 This concept is a survival philosophy with acronym, called S.T.O.P.

-Since 2001, Leon has been actively involved in a Scout Troop in Bend, Oregon as an assistant Scoutmaster and is a Scoutmaster Wilderness Skills Trainer for the Boy Scouts’ Fremont District.
+Since 2001, Leon has been actively involved in a Boy Scout Troop in Bend, Oregon as an assistant Scoutmaster and is a Scoutmaster Wilderness Skills Trainer for the Boy Scouts’ Fremont District.
 He, along with other highly skilled and capable outdoor Scouting enthusiasts, both men and women as well as the Boy Scouts they serve, practice tried and true techniques for surviving the outdoors in any situation.

 Leon now teaches common sense techniques to the average person in order to avert potential disasters.
 His emphasis is to apply thoroughly tested and practiced, simple techniques of wilderness survival.
 Every piece of equipment or skill recommended on this website has been vetted by real people in the field.